Query Data

 1. Log into the User Portal.

 You may see the ‘Create Visualization’ dialog box.
-Press the ‘Close’ button close to continue with the steps below (recommended), or press Create a Query to open the ‘New Data Worksheet’ dialog box described below.
+Press the ‘Close’ button Close to continue with the steps below (recommended), or press Create a Query to open the ‘New Data Worksheet’ dialog box described below.

 200